shristech-trial/Enquity-Tech/FIX_EMAIL_TEMPLATES.md

             </p>

             <p style="margin-top: 20px; color: #999; font-size: 12px;">
-                This is an automated message from the Enquity Tech enrollment system.
+                This is an automated message from the Enqti Technologies enrollment system.
             </p>
         </div>
     </div>